songshuang1996/Novel-Sample/README.md

+<center><strong>Novel-Sample</strong></center>
-The main program is used to build a website for easy use of transcriptional regulator discovery, while the demo contains function to do the analysis.
+The main_program.ipynb is used to build a website for easy use of transcriptional regulator discovery, while the demo.ipynb contains function to do the analysis.
 The R program is used to visualize the logo plot.
 ![readme](readme_figure.png)